 PHP workers are an imperative piece of the high-performance hosting puzzle.
-Most managed hosting companies offer inflexible hosting plans that can offer extraordinary results for the average website, but spell doom for dynamic sites with parts of the cache bypassing traffic.
+Most managed hosting companies offer inflexible hosting plans that can offer extraordinary results for the average website but spell doom for dynamic sites with parts of the cache bypassing traffic.

 As you develop your business and develop more complex websites, an understanding of PHP workers and how they influence website performance becomes crucial.
 This article will walk you through the basics and offer a few real-world guidelines for common use cases.

-- What are PHP Workers?
+- What Are PHP Workers?

 - Why Do You Need PHP Workers?

-- What is the Impact of PHP Workers on Your Application Performance?
+- What Is the Impact of PHP Workers on Your Application Performance?

 - How Many PHP Workers Do You Need?